tapancargo-byte/cargo-tapango/tapango/PRODUCTION_SETUP.md

 # Production Deployment Guide for Clerk Authentication

+For Supabase database hardening steps and the plan to drop dev-only policies before release, see `docs/PROJECT_STATUS_AND_SUPABASE.md`.

 ## Current Status
 ✅ **Development Setup Complete** - Your app is using Clerk development keys, which is perfect for testing and development.